BitAcademyDev/documentation/docs/administration/user-management.md

 By default, a coach cannot see any students.
 He/she can see only the students that are in the groups that coach is attached to.
 So you as a location admin have to attach coaches to a group of students first.

-The coach role is described in detail in [its own section](../coaches/).

 ### Location editor

 The location editor role allows a staff member to edit the universe and the modules within it.

-This role is described in detail in [its own section](../staff/editor).

 ### Intaker